Operation Divine Wind Q & A with Captain Paul Watson

 7. You have a new ship this year…the Brigitte Bardot.
 What will this ship be used for and when did Sea Shepherd acquire it?

 Captain Paul Watson: The Brigitte Bardot is not a new vessel.
-We simply changed the name of last year’s interceptor the Gojira (Godzilla) to the Brigitte Bardot.
-The reason being is that the one thing more frightening than Godzilla, is Godzilla’s Japanese lawyers.
-Thus we have changed the name of the beast to that of the beauty, and the vessel is now called the Brigitte Bardot in honor of our longtime friend and supporter Brigitte Bardot.
+We simply changed the name of last year’s interceptor to the Brigitte Bardot.
+We have changed the name of the beast to that of the beauty, and the vessel is now called the Brigitte Bardot in honor of our longtime friend and supporter Brigitte Bardot.
 This season we will have the Bob Barker, the Steve Irwin and the Brigitte Bardot in the Southern Ocean for Operation Divine Wind.

 8. Sea Shepherd had another fast interceptor vessel – the Ady Gil.
 It was destroyed by the Japanese whalers and the skipper Peter Bethune was arrested by the Japanese.
 You also had a falling out with Bethune.
 Why was that and what is the situation now?
 Will he be a part of Operation Divine Wind?